Transportation and Land Use Program

 Transportation_and_Land_Use_Annual_Letter.png

-2025 has been an extremely busy year for the Transportation and Land Use program.
-We published six new reports detailing how to improve transit project delivery and transit operations across the United States.
-We also traveled the world, delivering invited talks, attending relevant industry events, participating in conferences, and educating elected officials and bureaucrats about our research.
-Our team has also grown over the last year.
-We hired a new full-time employee and two new researchers.
-We have continued to write op-eds, speak to the media, and shape public policy as it unfolds.
-Finally, we hosted two book talks at 370 Jay Street.
+2025 was an extremely busy year for the Transportation and Land Use program.
+The team published six new reports detailing how to improve transit project delivery and operations across the United States.
+Researchers also traveled globally to deliver invited talks, attend industry events and conferences, and brief officials on their research.
+The team has also grown over the last year, adding a full-time employee and two researchers.
+The team has continued to write op-eds, speak to the media, and shape public policy as it unfolds.
+Finally, Director of Transportation and Land Use Eric Goldwyn hosted two book talks at 370 Jay Street.

 New Reports: In 2025, we published new reports about ridership estimation for the proposed Roosevelt Boulevard Subway in Philadelphia, how to speed up trains on the Northeast Corridor without spending more than $100 billion, the merits of intercity passenger rail electrification and how electric trains can meaningfully compete with driving and flying over intermediate distances, a short review of global train operations, an analysis of the FTA’s Capital Cost Database, and a visionary plan detailing how Mayor-elect Zohran Mamdani can begin a subway-building renaissance that would undergird his affordability agenda.
 Additionally, Elif Ensari also published a paper in Cities about using artificial intelligence to monitor police response to illegal parking complaints.